BlinkDynamo/codeforces-problems/README.md

 # codeforces-problems

+## Introduction
-## Author: Josh Hayden
+Author: Josh Hayden

+This is a public repository of my Codeforces workflow.
 All of these solutions are my complete original work.

+## Layout
+/src --- All source files, organized by language.
 The solutions are divided into directories by language.
 In each language directory, there is a template file named TEMPLATE.extention (.py, .c, .cpp).
 This is the template layout for each language's solution file.
 They may differ slightly.

+/util --- Scripts and utilities (Checking language solutions for a given problem, etc).
+Includes verification scripts for format checking.